 Callistemon plants are known to be fairly easy to establish and even easier to maintain.
 As these are known to be hardy plants, they generally tend to thrive even in not so optimal conditions.

-The most important growth and callistemon care factors include the climate, sun, water and soil.
+The most important growth and Callistemon care factors include the climate, sun, water and soil.

-- Climate.
 The bottlebrush will grow quite happily in most climates, especially those in Australia.
 Depending on which variety you’re growing, extreme cold conditions are not always suitable.
 Ideally, you’ll want to grow your bottlebrush in a temperate climate that receives regular summer rains.
-The best-known regions for bottlebrush growth include the tropical north or temperate south of Australia. - Sun.

 It’s not new news that flowering plants need a decent level of sunshine to bloom.
 Bottlebrush plants can grow in both full-sun and semi-shaded conditions.

-However, the more sun it receives, the more likely it is to bloom vigorously. - Water.
+However, the more sun it receives, the more likely it is to bloom vigorously.

 Younger and establishing plants will require regular moisture and water.
 As such, younger plants should be watered almost weekly, in the absence of rain.
 Once established, however, it becomes incredibly drought-tolerant and can take a few weeks without needing water.

-Mulching at the base of the stem is a great way to help the soil retain moisture during particularly hot and dry spells. - Soil.
-When it comes to soil, the bottlebrush is not particularly picky.
-However, ideally, you’ll want to have a rich, peat soil mixture.
+Mulching at the base of the stem is a great way to help the soil retain moisture during particularly hot and dry spells.

+It is also incredibly tolerant of salty soils, so it can grow fairly easily in coastal regions.
 Besides these features, your Callistemon should grow fairly happily and won’t require much more of your attention.

 Depending on where you are growing your bottlebrush, in a pot or as part of a hedge, annual pruning can be done to control shape.
 Here is our review on the best garden secateurs for the job.